jis-pct/local_RAGbot/README.md

 A local RAG LLM (Ollama) using OpenSearch.
 Run using streamlit.
 Supports parameter modification and custom system messages.

 Requires Docker and Ollama to be installed.
+Download an embedding model of your choice into `embedding_model` e.g. sentence-transformers/all-mpnet-base-v2

 Run `python monitor_files.py` to start a background script that watches for changes in UPLOAD_DIR (can be modified in .env) and automatically indexes and removes files